-- 1. Attains ability to design slab and T beam bridges and gets well versed with lateral load distribution for T girders. - 2.
-Acquires sound knowledge about various structural actions of box girder bridges.
+- 1. Attains ability to design slab and T beam bridges and gets well versedwith lateral load distribution for T girders. - 2.
+Acquires sound knowledge about various structural actions of boxgirder bridges.
 He also gets the ability to analyse box girders - 3.
-Using some approximate methods and design single cell box girder bridges. - 4.
-Gets thorough knowledge in Railway loadings and can design both Plate girder and Truss girder bridges with ease and efficiency. - 5.
+Gets thorough knowledge in Railway loadings and can design bothPlate girder and Truss girder bridges with ease and efficiency. - 4.
 The student gets comprehensive idea about long span flexible bridges and the problems associated with them.
-He gets to know the - 6.
-Wind effects and the importance of aerodynamic stability.
-He also will be able to design elastomeric bearings for bridges. - 7.
+He gets to know the - 5.
 The student gets a clear understanding of bridge foundations and also acquires knowledge about various construction techniques.